NicsanIN/nicsan_crm-Deployed/nicsan-crm-backend/README.md

 ### For Staging Deployments:
 1. Make your changes locally
-2. Push to `staging` branch: `git push origin staging`
+2. Commit and push your changes: `git add . && git commit -m "your changes" && git push`
+3. Go to GitHub Actions tab → "Deploy Backend to Staging" → "Run workflow"
-3. **That's it!** GitHub Actions will automatically deploy to staging
+4. **That's it!** GitHub Actions will deploy to staging

 ### For Production Deployments:
-1. Merge `staging` to `main` branch
-2. Push to `main`: `git push origin main`
+1. Ensure your changes are tested in staging first
+2. Go to GitHub Actions tab → "Deploy Backend to Production" → "Run workflow"
-3. **That's it!** GitHub Actions will automatically deploy to production
+3. **That's it!** GitHub Actions will deploy to production

-### Manual Trigger (if needed):
+### Why Manual Deployment?
-- Go to GitHub Actions tab in your repository
-- Find "Deploy Backend to Staging" or "Deploy Backend to Production"
-- Click "Run workflow" button
+- **Safety**: You control exactly when deployments happen
+- **Testing**: Deploy to staging first, test, then deploy to production
+- **Consistency**: Matches your frontend deployment approach
+- **Control**: No accidental deployments from random commits